 Suggested Start: National Iron & Steel Heritage Museum and Lukens National Historic District

-Recreation: Struble Trail, Hibernia County Park, and Marsh Creek State Park
+Heritage & Recreation: Struble Trail, Hibernia County Park, Springton Manor Farm, and Marsh Creek State Park

-Heritage Stops to Shop & Eat: Ercildoun Village, Downingtown Historic District, and Marshallton Village
+Historic Villages to Shop & Eat: Ercildoun Village, Downingtown Historic District and Marshallton Village

 Enjoy over 1700 acres of outdoor activities at Marsh Creek State Park, (such as swimming, kayaking, hiking and fishing.)
 Hibernia County Park offers over 1,000 acres of heritage trails, woodlands, fields and play areas.
 Chambers Lake at Hibernia offers kayaking, canoeing and fishing opportunities.
 The 5.2 mile Struble Trail connects Downingtown to Marsh Creek State Park and leads to the Dowlin Forge.